EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 At self-consistency, the force on Te is **10.71**&thinsp;mRy/a.u..
 With the correction term, the force from the initial guessed density is **12.98**&thinsp;mRy/a.u..
-The error is thus of order 5&thinsp;mRy/a.u., vastly smaller than the correction term (**629.48**&thinsp;mRy/a.u).
+The error is thus of order 5&thinsp;mRy/a.u., vastly smaller than it would be without the correction term (**629.48**&thinsp;mRy/a.u).
-As it should, the correction term vanishes at self-consistency.
+This term vanishes at self-consistency, as it should.

 The final forces give a measure of the error in the LDA predicting structure since site positions were taken from experiment.
 10&thinsp;mRy/a.u. is a fairly small force,